mcc-us/mcc-us.github.io.bkup/_posts/2024-01-10-prepare-income-statment.md

 **Retain only revenue & expenses**

-Preparing the Income Statement is the first step in creating the three basic fin reports
+The **Income Statement is the first step** in creating the three basic financial reports

 ![Example Income Statement](/assets/tony-bell/prepare-income-statement.png)